samyiin/CryptoniteAnalysis/Baselines/README.md

 'avg_loss': 0.01681845185953292, 'accuracy': 0.0056581412241465

-4. 'google-t5/t5-large' (batch_size=16, epoch=3, lr=5e-04, LoRA, sub-sampled):
+4. 'google-t5/t5-large' (batch_size=16, epoch=3, lr=5e-04, LoRA, sub-sampled=3000*16):
 'avg_loss': 0.014473656484027674, 'accuracy': 0.012080896127231715

 There are a few findings:
 Every one performs horribily.
-Somehow bart base preforms better than large models.
+Somehow bart base preforms better than large models. probably because we subsampled T5 when we are training.
+But since everything is around 1% accuracy, there's no need to waste more energy on this.
 If given a smaller dataset to train on, then the accuracy is really high.
 This may lead to a conclusion that maybe we should classify our dataset first, and LoRA fine tune for each subtask.
 Maybe we need to train on more epochs?